 Completion

-In most cases it will be up to you to ensure that your file is actually complete.
+Plan on it being your responsibility to ensure that your file is actually complete.
 Law schools typically won’t reach out to you to tell you the status of your file – you’ll need to keep track on your own using an on-line status checker or by contacting the admissions office directly.
 At Seton Hall, we use the LSAC on-line status checker.
-Once you apply, we send you an email that provides your log-in information for this feature so keep an eye out for this information.
+Once you apply, we send you an email alerting you that you can track your status, this happens relatively quickly once the cycle gets going (after September 15), so if it has been a few days check your junk or promotions folders.

 Review

 At Seton Hall, your law school application will be read by a minimum of two individuals and in some cases by many more.
 We employ a ‘holistic’ review.
 This means that every element of every application is taken into consideration.
-While this means that there are no cut-off LSAT scores or GPAs, it also means that there are no circumstances where either of those (or any other) file contents are ignored.
+Therefore, there are no cut-off LSAT/GRE scores or GPAs, and there are no circumstances where either of those (or any other) part of your file are ignored.

 Because so many individuals will be reading your file (between however many schools you apply to and the number of people at each individual school involved in the review process) it is important that you place appropriate emphasis on submitting a file that represents your accomplishments and abilities positively and clearly.
 Any one person involved in the process could be the individual that moves your file from a denial to an admission or from an admission to a denial.
 Do not shortcut the process by discounting any part of your application.